Semi-universality of CFT$_d$ entropy at large spin: Details of the instanton path integral

 (once again this duality means that $\sigma_L^i(L_j)= \delta^i_j$).

-As the base metric and gauge field in \eqref{eq:fieldsnew} are both written entirely in terms of right invariant oneforms, it follows that coordinate transformations that eq. \eqref{linv} generate are symmetries (and thus conserved charges) of our particle motion.
+As the base metric and gauge field in \eqref{eq:fieldsnew} are both written entirely in terms of right-invariant one-forms, it follows that coordinate transformations generated by \eqref{linv} are symmetries (and thus conserved charges) of our particle motion.
 The $z$ component of $SU(2)_L$ is also a symmetry.
 The Killing vector for this symmetry simply generates a shift of $\phi$.